17 Myths You Shouldn’t Believe About Fitness After 50

 Myth: Walking is enough

-Walking is great.
-Even fitness powerhouse Kayla Itsines swears by it, but your body needs more.
+Walking is great, but your body needs more.
 “The greatest long-term benefits of exercise stem from working your body into overload, meaning pushing strength, flexibility, and cardio conditioning to force your body to adapt to more stressful requirements,” explains McCann.
 “While there is research connecting some walking to basic heart health, walking alone does not stress your heart enough to create true cardiovascular improvement.”
 Try building in some intervals—short bursts of fast walking or jogging—into your walks, and make time for strength training as well, he says.
 If you’re not a fan of running, try these 10 calorie-busting exercises instead.

 Myth: Lifting weights is bad for my joints

 You don’t need to stick to two-pound weights just because you’re 50, 60, or even 70.
 It’s all about knowing your body and proper form.
 “Weight-lifting can be a very daunting form of exercise—some people are concerned that it will actually produce more harm than good.
 However, lifting with good form and appropriate weights has been proven to be safe and effective for strength development for all ages,” says McCann.
 “In addition, weight-lifting is critical for long-term bone health and general strength can be a good indicator of long-term independence.
 There is little evidence that weight-lifting leads to arthritis or other joint issues.”
 Take a look at the 8 health problems that benefit from strength training.

 Myth: You can’t fix poor balance

 “Balance is just like all other forms of fitness—the more you work on it, the better it gets,” says McCann.
 More to the point, being steady on your feet will help you avoid falls and stay healthy: “It’s another solid predictor of lifelong independence and shouldn’t be ignored in any fitness regimen.”
 (Here are some ways you can work on balance at home.)